nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 10. Monitor the use of data across pipelines and reports.

 11. Create a solution that provides a consistent security model across all components.

+12. Automate the updating of parts prices based on incoming supplier invoices.

 ### Customer objections